 If you have a cell phone, you can use it to take pictures of the other driver’s registration, insurance and drivers’ license instead of writing out that information.
 If possible, take pictures that show the damage to both vehicles and the location of the collision.

-Report the collision in person at the downtown detachment (4602 51 Avenue, Red Deer) or the north detachment (6592 58 Avenue, Red Deer)
+Report the collision in person at the downtown detachment (4602 51 Avenue, Red Deer)

 You will need to provide the information you exchanged with the other driver: registration, insurance and drivers’ licenses for the involved vehicles.
 You will also need to provide the damage to the involved vehicles and the location of the collision.
 You will be asked to fill out a Collision Report Form.

 You are responsible for reporting the collision to your insurance company.
 Filing a police report does not mean your insurance company will be notified.

 Reporting a hit and run